William Caferro

 William Caferro is Gertrude Conaway Vanderbilt Professor of History & Professor of Classical and Mediterranean Studies at Vanderbilt University.
 His expertise is in medieval and Renaissance European history.
 His publications synthesize economic, military, social, literary, and historical trends.

+In 2023, Caferro was elected as a fellow of the Medieval Academy of America.
 Caferro was awarded a Guggenheim Fellowship (2010) by the John Simon Guggenheim Memorial Foundation.
 He has also held fellowships from Villa I Tatti (Harvard Center for Renaissance Studies), the Institute for Advanced Study (Princeton), the Italian Academy for Advanced Study (Columbia University) and the John Simon Guggenheim Memorial Foundation.
 He is currently a member of the Deputazione di Storia Patria di Toscana and l'Associazione di Studi Storici Elio Conti in Italy.

 He received his bachelor's degree from Haverford College in 1984 and a doctorate from Yale University in 1992.